tfabris/BlueGigaEmpeg/README.md

     "displayEmpegSerial" back to its original state and re-upload the sketch to the Arduino.

-- If changing the crossover jumpers does not make empeg serial port messages appear on the debug screen with "displayEmpegSerial" enabled, then put the jumpers back to their original setting, and re-diagnose from the top, because you've still got a serial port problem of some kind.
+- If changing the crossover jumpers does not make the empeg's serial port messages appear on the Arduino debug console with "displayEmpegSerial" enabled, then you've still got a serial port problem.
+Put the crossover jumpers back to their original setting, and re-diagnose from the top.

 - If you are getting good serial port messages from the empeg, but you are still unable to get AVRCP commands working, there is one particular special